noopkat/avrgirl-arduino/README.md

 A NodeJS library for flashing compiled sketch files to Arduino microcontroller boards.

+🆕[Alpha release of web serial support](tests/demos/webserial) for some Arduino boards 🆕

 **Want to [contribute](CONTRIBUTING.md)?**

 **Own a supported Arduino and want to be a test pilot for this project with two minutes of your time?**